 Thelma Tood told a newspaper interviewer that for a Massachusetts girl, Hollywood took some getting used to.

-The coroner quickly ruled that accidental carbon monoxide poisoning had killed Todd.
-But soon Thelma's friends began raising questions.
+The coroner quickly ruled that accidental carbon monoxide poisoning had killed Thelma Todd.
+But soon her friends began raising questions.
 Three broad areas of suspicion emerged.

 Actress Ida Lupino arranged the party and she later said DiCicco had asked to be invited and seated next to Thelma.
 He explained that he was joking when he said it because Thelma was so hostile to him.
 DiCicco wasn't just a New York agent,.
 He was also an associate of New York mobster Lucky Luciano.
 (And future husband of Gloria Vanderbilt.)